alertmanager/alert_manager/README.md

 ## Prerequisites
 - Splunk v6.2+ (we use the App Key Value Store)
-- Alerts (Saved searches with alert action)
+- Alerts (Saved searches with alert actions)
 - Technology Add-on for Alert Manager

 ## Installation and Usage